Authentication Cheat Sheet

-For non-enterprise environment, OpenId is considered a secure and often better choice, as long as the identity provider is of trust.
+For non-enterprise environments, OpenId is considered a secure and often better choice, as long as the identity provider is of trust.

 Security Assertion Markup Language (SAML) is often considered to compete with OpenId.
 The most recommended version is 2.0, since it is very feature complete and provides a strong security.
-Like with OpenId, SAML uses identity providers, but unlike it, it is XML-based and provides more flexibility.
+Like OpenId, SAML uses identity providers, but unlike OpenId, it is XML-based and provides more flexibility.
 SAML is based on browser redirects which send XML data.
-Unlike SAML, it isn't only initiated by a service provider, but it can also be initiated from the identity provider.
+Furthermore, SAML isn't only initiated by a service provider; it can also be initiated from the identity provider.
 This allows the user to navigate through different portals while still being authenticated without having to do anything, making the process transparent.